-Ros Barber is author of verse novel The Marlowe Papers, published by Sceptre (2012) in the US and St Martins Press (2013) in the US.
+Ros Barber is the author of two novels, Devotion (2015) and The Marlowe Papers (2012).
 In 2013, The Marlowe Papers was awarded the Desmond Elliott Prize, jointly awarded the Author’s Club Best First Novel Award, and long-listed for the Women’s Prize (formerly Orange Prize) for fiction.
-In 2011, pre-publication, it was joint winner of the Annual Calvin & Rose G Hoffmann Prize 2011 for a distinguished work on Christopher Marlowe.
+Devotion was shortlist for the Royal Society of Literatures’s Encore Prize.

 She has written three collections of poetry; the most recent (Material, 2008) a Poetry Book Society Recommendation.
-Her poems have appeared in numerous publications and anthologies, including Faber’s Poems of the Decade (2012) and Penguin’s The Poetry of Sex (2014).
+Her poems have appeared in numerous publications and anthologies, including Faber’s Poems of the Decade (2012) – now set text for the Edexcel ‘A’ Level in English Literature – and Penguin’s The Poetry of Sex (2014).

 Dr Barber gained her PhD in English Literature in 2011.
 She specialises in Early Modern literary biography, with a focus on the Shakespeare and Christopher Marlowe.
 With a background as a computer programmer, she has also ventured into computational stylistics (the attempt to determine an author’s style by running text through specific algorithms).